Jake-Thomas-Hall/ckeditor-angular-example/README.md

 ![image](https://user-images.githubusercontent.com/25041735/159127909-adaab7c8-af6c-4dfb-81f1-7a0f24dab118.png)

-Has `@ckeditor/ckeditor5-build-classic` installed, if you want to use a different one of the predefined builds follow Ckeditors guide [here](https://ckeditor.com/docs/ckeditor5/latest/installation/advanced/alternative-setups/predefined-builds.html).
+Has `@ckeditor/ckeditor5-build-classic` installed, if you want to use a different one of the predefined builds follow ckeditor's guides, see [here](https://ckeditor.com/docs/ckeditor5/latest/installation/advanced/alternative-setups/predefined-builds.html).

 Note that this also has `@types/ckeditor__ckeditor5-build-classic` installed.
 This **is not** an official npm package from Ck Editor, this is from the [Definitely typed project](https://github.com/DefinitelyTyped/DefinitelyTyped), which is a project aiming to provide typescript typings to projects that do not yet feature them.
 If you are looking at this in the future, and Ck Editor has now included typings, then remove this package.